|

 ·

-MaST uses structured
+MaST uses structured data fields to represent information

-data fields to represent information captured in the source system.
-The
+captured in the source system.
+The healthcare organisation is responsible for

-source system in a correct and consistent manner.
+ensuring users enter data into the source system in a correct and consistent

 ·